AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 - Conduct spring growth and survival of outplants at Baywater shellfish
 - Pending outplant data, storyboard potential manuscripts or additional analyses
-- Move animals at Point Whitney to new bags and count the number alive at Point Whitney to track winter survival

 ## PolyIC Larvae
 **Data collection and experiments**

-- Test RNA extractions of shelled larvae and seed using Zymo Quick RNA test kits
 - Conduct testing in the lab and resazurin assay in January-February
 - Measure size from December and January images for growth (Madeline)